P. F. Strawson: Philosophical work

+Strawson's Individuals played a role in reviving the field of metaphysics following its unpopularity during the period following the linguistic turn, although the metaphysics which followed Strawson was different, Strawson was only concerned in describing the logical structure of our thinking about the world.

+Strawson was a collaborator of his former tutor Paul Grice, together they published a famous paper titled "In Defence of a Dogma" in reply to W. V. O. Quine's "Two Dogmas of Empiricism".
+Grice was reluctant to commit his ideas to print, and according to Strawson "it was only after persistent bullying on my part that he brought himself, some years after its composition, to publish his own highly original, ingenious, and justly celebrated first article on Meaning (1957)".

+Strawson distinguished between 'revisionary' and 'descriptive metaphysics', he wrote: "Descriptive metaphysics is content to describe the actual structure of our thought about the world, revisionary metaphysics is concerned to produce a better structure".
+The purpose of the former is to "lay bare the most general features of our conceptual scheme" and to understand structures which do not "readily display itself on the structures of language but lies submerged" by analysing those metaphysical concepts which have always existed.
+He lists Aristotle and Kant as descriptive and Descartes and Leibniz as revisionary.

 Personal life

 After serving as a captain in the Royal Electrical and Mechanical Engineers during World War II, Strawson married Ann Martin in 1945.
 They had four children, including the philosopher Galen Strawson.

-P.F.
-Strawson lived in Oxford all his adult life and died in hospital on 13 February 2006 after a short illness.
-He was elder brother to Major General John Strawson.
+P. F. Strawson lived in Oxford all his adult life and died in hospital on 13 February 2006 after a short illness.
+He was the elder brother of Major General John Strawson.

-The obituary in The Guardian noted that "Oxford was the world capital of philosophy between 1950 and 1970, and American academics flocked there, rather than the traffic going the other way.
+His obituary in The Guardian noted that "Oxford was the world capital of philosophy between 1950 and 1970, and American academics flocked there, rather than the traffic going the other way.
 That golden age had no greater philosopher than Sir Peter Strawson."